mmartinadanx/meetup-connector-deepl/README.md

-# activiti-cloud-runtime-bundle-quickstart
+# Activiti Cloud DeepL Connector for Alfresco Meetup
-Activiti Cloud Runtime Bundle Quickstart
+This project contains a simple Activiti Cloud Connector that translates the input text to a DeepL supported language